-An Overview of the Biotech Industry
+An Overview of Biotechnology and the Biotech Industry

-The Two Main Biotech Markets: Medical and Agricultural
+The Biotech Markets: Medical and Agricultural

-The biotech industry broadly segments into the medical and agricultural markets.
-Although enterprising biotechnology is also being applied to other exciting areas like the industrial production of chemicals and bioremediation, the use in these areas is still specialized and limited.
+The biotech industry is largely divided into the medical and agricultural markets.
+Although enterprising biotechnology is also applied to other areas, such as the industrial production of chemicals and bioremediation, the use in these areas is still specialized and limited.

-The Biotech Start-Up Revolution
+Biotech Startup Revolution

-Medical Biotechnology: Designing New Drugs Faster
+Designing New Drugs Faster

 Medical biotech, with revenues exceeding $150 billion annually, receives the bulk of biotech investment and research dollars.
-This part of biotech constellates around the drug discovery "pipeline" that starts with basic research to identify genes or proteins associated with particular diseases which could be used as drug targets and diagnostic markers.
+This part of biotech gravitates around the drug discovery pipeline, which starts with basic research to identify genes or proteins associated with particular diseases that could be used as drug targets and diagnostic markers.

 Once a new gene or protein target is found, thousands of chemicals are screened to find potential drugs that affect the target.
-The chemicals that look like they might work as drugs (sometimes known as "hits") then need to be optimized, checked for toxic side effects, and, finally, tested in clinical trials.
+The chemicals that look like they might work as drugs (sometimes known as "hits") then need to be optimized, checked for toxic side effects, and tested in clinical trials.

-Who the Medical Biotech Companies Are
+Medical Biotech Companies

 Agricultural Biotechnology: Better Food

 The same biotechnology used for drug development can also improve agricultural and food products.
-However, unlike with pharmaceuticals, genetic engineering did not generate a rash of new ag-biotech start-ups.
+However, unlike with pharmaceuticals, genetic engineering did not generate a rash of new ag-biotech startups.
 The difference may be that, despite the technological leap forward, biotech did not fundamentally change the nature of the agricultural industry.
 Manipulating crops and livestock to optimize genetics to enhance utility and improve yields has been going on for thousands of years.
 In a way, bioengineering just provides a convenient new method.